 First, could you still go to your GP?

 If your injury symptoms are ongoing, it is not too late to attend your GP to discuss your injuries and get things recorded on your medical records.
 It is important that you advise your GP about the cause of the injuries so that this is also recorded.
-Your solicitor can access your medical records as you will sign an authority to enable them to do this.

 If you have recovered from your injuries, there may be little point in attending your GP surgery as there will be nothing for your GP to see or examine that will enable them to confirm your injury.
 However, you never know – underlying signs may still be present to the trained eye so it’s always best to get a professional opinion and pay a visit to the doctor.